A Conversation with the Founders of Brooklyn-based Brand L’Enchanteur

 L’Enchanteur is the brand you’ve never heard of, but need to know.
 Launched in early 2014 by identical twin sisters Dynasty and Soull Ogun, the Brooklyn-based brand comprises of clothing, jewellery and accessories that are at once whimsical and modern, and stand as a collective ode to craftsmanship.
 L’Enchanteur is more than a clothing label, it’s a lifestyle brand carved out of a specific set of philosophies: one that embodies transformation, the process of becoming and unbecoming and a connection to a world which exists beyond the material.

 Dynasty and Soull were born into a family of creatives.
 Their mother, who hails from Dominica, is a seamstress, and their grandmother was well-known on the island for sewing carnival costumes.
-Their late sister was a budding designer who was responsible for introducing the twins to creativity.
+Their late sister was a budding designer who was responsible for introducing the twins to the concept of creativity.
 Growing up, Dysnasty and Soull expressed themselves through various mediums, from dancing to drawing.
 Although they were first-generation American children, their Afro-Caribbean household greatly influenced their approach and understanding of design and how they perceive the world.
 To this day, they create all of their samples for L’Enchanteur by hand, taking the time to always develop their technique and craftsmanship, before any piece goes to production (which takes place in New York).

 Before launching L’Enchanteur, Dynasty and Soull were working on separate creative ventures.
-Soull had a jewellry line and Dynasty had a clothing and textile brand–although they were still very much involved in each other’s brands.
+Soull had a jewellry line and Dynasty had a clothing and textile brand, although they were still very much involved in each other’s brands.
 When the opportunity arose for them to merge their respective labels, the sisters took it without much hesitation and introduced L’Enchanteur to the world in full force.

 Wase: Tell us a bit about L’Enchanteur